 KS3/GCSE thinking tasks looking at the similarities and differences between dissolving and melting.
-This discussion activity encourages deep thinking about two very familiar processes.
-Dissolving and melting seem very different, but both processes involve breaking bonds.
+This discussion activity encourages deep thinking about two very familiar processes: dissolving and melting.
+Although both processes seem very different, they both involve breaking bonds.
 However, the energy required to break these bonds have very different origins.
 (PDF)

 Key Stage 3 question comparing snow melting and salt dissolving.
 Students discuss what happens to rock salt and snow in winter.
 The discussion will hopefully lead students to understand the difference between melting and dissolving.
 (PDF)